-\S 112-1.
-Payments into credit unions; regulations.
+§ 112-1.
+Payments into credit unions or other organizations permitted by law and as authorized by the Director of the Office of Management and Budget; regulations.
 [Amended 8-19-2010 by L.L.
-No. 8-2010 $^{\rm l}$]
+No. 8-2010]; 3-21-2019 by L.L.
+No. 2-2019]

-The Director of Management and Budget of the County of Broome is hereby authorized to deduct from the wages or salary of any employee of the County such amount that such employee may specify, in writing, filed with such appropriate fiscal officer, for payment to or deposit in any duly organized or existing credit union and to transmit the sum so deducted to said institution, as specified by the employee, for application to the account of that employee.
+The Director of Management and Budget of the County of Broome is hereby authorized to deduct from the wages or salary of any employee of the County such amount that such employee may specify, in writing, filed with such appropriate fiscal officer, for payment to or deposit in any duly organized or existing credit union, or other organizations permitted by law and as authorized by the Director of the Office of Management and Budget, and to transmit the sum so deducted to said credit union, as specified by the employee, for application to the account of that employee or other organization, as applicable.
 Any such written authorization may be withdrawn by such employee at any time by filing written notice of the withdrawal, and the withdrawal shall be effective upon the filing thereof.